 Choose a safe place to do it.
 Also, it may produce much smoke that will bother your neighbor.
 Having a water hose nearby will be convenient and will let you use it if anything goes wrong.
 After completing the process, use a charcoal storage container to store your homemade charcoal.

-Lump charcoal, on the other hand, is produced only from the burning compounds of the wood that allows it to make less smoke and ash with a hotter burn.
+Lump charcoal, on the other hand, is produced only from the burning compounds of the wood which allows it to make less smoke and ash with a hotter burn.

 Where is lump charcoal mainly used?

 It is used where high heat is required, and smoke is not allowed.
 You can use it in barbeque grills, smokers, art glass kilns, blast furnaces, etc.

 As wood is free of any kind of chemicals and additives, foods made on a wood fire are safer than those of some types of charcoal.
 Besides, wood-fired foods are more flavorful.

 Which wood will be great for making lump charcoal?